Central Peace-Notley: History

 The district was created in 2017 when the Electoral Boundaries Commission recommended renaming Dunvegan-Central Peace-Notley and expanding its borders to include the portion of Grande Prairie-Smoky east of the County of Grande Prairie.
 The district also lost the area around Grimshaw to the district of Peace River.

-Central Peace-Notley along with Lesser Slave Lake are one of two electoral districts in Alberta allowed to have a population between 25 per cent and 50 per cent below the provincial average, as it satisfies all five conditions laid out in the Electoral Boundaries Commission Act.
-Central Peace-Notley was created in 2017 with a population of 28,993 which was 38 per cent below the average population of an electoral district of 46,803.
+Central Peace-Notley along with Lesser Slave Lake are one of two electoral districts in Alberta allowed to have a population between 25 percent and 50 percent below the provincial average, as it satisfies all five conditions laid out in the Electoral Boundaries Commission Act.
+Central Peace-Notley was created in 2017 with a population of 28,993 which was 38 percent below the average population of an electoral district of 46,803.

 The district first elected United Conservative MLA Todd Loewen who had previously been elected to Grande Prairie-Smoky electoral district as a Wildrose candidate in 2015.
 Loewen defeated NDP candidate, Minister of Energy and Dunvegan-Central Peace-Notley district MLA Margaret McCuaig-Boyd by 7,910 votes.
-On May 13, 2021 Loewen and Cypress-Medicine Hat MLA Drew Barnes were expelled from the United Conservative caucus and became an independent after calling on Premier Kenney to resign.
+On May 13, 2021, Loewen and Cypress-Medicine Hat MLA Drew Barnes were expelled from the United Conservative caucus and became an independent after calling on Premier Kenney to resign.